 So before you go ahead and load up your Amazon cart with bright, busy, and loud products, keep the following 5 toy buying tips in mind:

 1. Infants Don’t Need Much

 During babies’ first few months of life, they actually need very little entertainment.
-A simple infant play mat and some black and white cards will do the trick.
-In fact, newborns can only see high contrast images that are close to their faces, and won’t start swatting at toys hanging overhead until they are 2-3 months old.
+A simple play mat and some black and white cards will do the trick.
+In fact, newborns can only see high contrast images that are close to their faces (up to 8-12” away), and won’t start swatting at toys hanging overhead until they are 2 to 3 months old.